jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 ----

-I want to try this with other Python :doc:`/data_structures/data_structures` to see what happens
+I want to see what happens when I do this this with other Python :doc:`/data_structures/data_structures`

 *********************************************************************************
 test_passing_a_class